ietf-teep/teep-in-cc/TEEP Usecase for Confidential Computing in Network.md

    "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].

-3. Notional Architecture of Confidential Computing in Network
+3. Notional Architecture of using confidential computing in network

    Figure 1 is the architecture of confidential computing in network.
 Two new components Network User and Network M/OC are introduced in this document.
-Interactions of all components in this scenario are described in the following paragraphs.
+The connection between Network User and Network M/OC depends on the implementation of specific network.
+The connection between Network User and UA (Untrusted Application) or TA depends on the implementation of application.
+The connection between TAM, TEEP Broker and TEEP Agent refers to the TEEP protocol.
+Interactions of all components in this scenario are described in the Usecase section.
+One real-world example could be expressed by this architecture.
+A company wants to process some personal data in a confidential cloud by network, in which it provides data analysis algorithm as TA, personal data as PD, and data transfer server as UA.
+When facing how to use confidential cloud, this architecture could provide specific steps based on different hardware architecture by the following usecases.

           +--------------------------------------+